build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 To keep things focused and entertained, you are going to implement this observability scenario by using a code that contains an existing microservice written in [Java](https://openjdk.org/) and [Spring Boot](https://spring.io/projects/spring-boot), and a pre-configured observability backend.
 This observability backend is based on [Grafana Tempo](https://grafana.com/oss/tempo) for handling tracing data, [Prometheus](https://prometheus.io/) for metrics, and [Grafana](https://grafana.com/oss/grafana) for visualizing both types of telemetry data.
 The repository containing this existing code can be found [here](https://github.com/build-on-aws/instrumenting-java-apps-using-opentelemetry).

-However, instead of using the complete code already implemented, you are going to use a specific branch of this code that is incomplete.
+However, instead of using the complete code already implemented, you are going to use a specific branch of this code called `build-on-aws-tutorial` that is incomplete.
 In this tutorial, you will implement the missing part to do things like transmitting traces to Grafana Tempo and metrics to Prometheus using OpenTelemetry.

-For this reason, clone the repository but using the following branch:
+1. Clone the repository using the tutorial branch:

 ```bash
 git clone https://github.com/build-on-aws/instrumenting-java-apps-using-opentelemetry -b build-on-aws-tutorial